jtpio/jtpio.github.io/_posts/2015-01-21-global-game-jam-2015-preparation.md

   Here is a quick summary of the points I think are the most important for the preparation and on site:
 </p>
 <ul>
-  <li> Check your hardware and make sure your computer can survive a 48 hour jam</li>
+  <li> Check your hardware and make sure your computer can survive a 48 hours jam</li>
   <li> Check your programs and tools (Game Creation tools, IDEs, Audio, Graphics) </li>
   <li> Balance your team: programmers, artists, sound designer ... </li>
-  <li> Get a prototype working quickly.
-Start small and iterate </li>
+  <li> Get a prototype working quickly, start small and iterate </li>
   <li> Sleep, at least Friday night </li>
   <li> Keep a bottle of water / redbull and some snacks in case of starvation </li>
   <li> <strong> Keep it simple </strong> </li>